 - Alamo General History Tour

 The Alamo General History Tour is a one-hour guided tour.
-An Alamo History Interpreter will personally guide your class through the buildings and grounds while explaining the history of the mission and the fortress, creating a memorable educational experience for students. $12 per student
+An Alamo History Interpreter will personally guide your class while explaining the history of the mission and the fortress, creating a memorable educational experience for students.
+This tour takes place outside so please remember to bring water and sunscreen if needed. $12 per student

 - Alamo Audio Tour